godotengine/godot-docs/classes/class_basis.rst

 :ref:`Basis<class_Basis>` **orthonormalized**\ (\ ) |const| :ref:`🔗<class_Basis_method_orthonormalized>`

 Returns the orthonormalized version of this basis.
-An orthonormal basis is both *orthogonal* (the axes are perpendicular to each other) and *normalized* (the axes have a length of ``1``), which also means it can only represent rotation.
+An orthonormal basis is both *orthogonal* (the axes are perpendicular to each other) and *normalized* (the axes have a length of ``1.0``), which also means it can only represent a rotation.

 It is often useful to call this method to avoid rounding errors on a rotating basis: